-Psychopathology will repeatedly be examined using semi-structured interviews and questionnaires including the Positive and Negative Syndrome Scale (PANSS), Clinical Global Impression Scale (CGI), Hamilton Depression Rating Scale (HAM-D), Young Mania Rating Scale (YMRS).
+Psychopathology will repeatedly be examined using semi-structured interviews and questionnaires including the Comprehensive Assessment of At-Risk Mental States (CAARMS), Hamilton Depression Rating Scale (HAM-D), Young Mania Rating Scale (YMRS).
 Psychosocial function is assessed with the Global Assessment of Functioning scale (GAF).
 The PANSS will also be used to assess illness severity and symptomatic remission.
 Brain structure and function are measured in two Magnetic Resonance Imaging (MRI) sessions, consisting of structural MRI, resting state functional MRI and Diffusion Tensor Imaging (DTI).
 Cognition will be assessed using a computerised battery of neuropsychological tests that capture key deficits associated with psychosis, such as attention, memory, emotion recognition and executive function.
 Blood samples will be drawn to assess levels of genetic, proteomic, metabolomic and immune parameters.
 One hair sample will be taken for keratinocyte biomarker analyses.
+EEG measurements will be done, but this is optional for the participant.